daostack/DAOstack-Hackers-Kit/docs/gettingStarted/customScheme/subgraphForNewScheme.md

 ## Pre Work

-  1. Make sure you have cloned subgraph submodule, if you have not already
+  1. Make sure you have cloned [DAOstack subgraph repo](https://github.com/daostack/subgraph), if you have not already

-        git submodule update --init

   2. Create a new directory with your `scheme-name` in mappings

         cd subgraph